Felt is a highly absorbent fabric made from cotton, wool, or other synthetic fibers matted together using heat, water, and pressure.

-- To thin the paint, simply add water, paint thinner, or mineral spirits to the paint container and shake well.
+- To thin the paint, simply add water to the paint container and mix well.

-- The amount you’ll need to add will depend on the paint brand you’re using.
+The amount of water you’ll need to add will depend on the paint brand you’re using.
 Most brands will provide exact instructions on their product labels.

-To get started, hold the aerosol can about 8 to 12 inches away from the surface of the felt and start spraying.
+- Hold the aerosol can (or sprayer gun) about 8 to 12 inches away from the surface of the felt.

 - Use thin, smooth strokes to apply the paint evenly across the surface.

 - Allow each layer to dry completely before adding additional coats.